Jiangwb/SeisFlows-manual/docs/index.md

 `Foothill model`  - Body/surface wave FWI tests
 `Marmousi model`  - Body/surface wave FWI tests
 I will upload more examples in the future.

+## How to generate 2D model for SeisFlows
+step 1: convert mdl model to SEP model
+step 2: run SEM forward modeling to generate ascii model
+step 3: convert ascii model to gll model by using a fortran script

 ## Project layout